GSA/digitalgov.gov/content/resources/federal-compatible-terms-of-service-agreements.md

   2.  **See what’s available**: Consult the list of free products and services with federal TOS agreements.
 Keep in mind that even though a tool may be on the list, your agency may not have approved the TOS for that tool.
 Each agency considers its own policies, needs, expectations and practices, and conducts a legal review, before signing agreements.
 Among other sources, your agency counsel may want to review the [OMB Memorandum M–13–10](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2013/m-13-10.pdf) (PDF, 1.2 MB, 17 pages, April 2013) regarding implications of certain online Terms of Service agreements.

-  3.  **Work with your agency POC**: Before you decide to use a tool, work with your agency’s Point-of-Contact for social media tools and your general counsel for other tools and services.
+  3.  **Work with your agency point of contact**: Before you decide to use a tool, work with your agency’s Point-of-Contact for social media tools and your general counsel for other tools and services.
 This person will discuss your social media requirements and explain what already exists to meet your needs, including any TOS agreements that have been signed by your agency.
 This is also the person who works with your agency’s attorneys to determine if any new Terms of Service agreements are needed.

-  4.  **If approved, create an account**: If your agency POC approves and your agency has a signed TOS for that tool, you can work with your agency POC to set up your new account.
+  4.  **If approved, create an account**: If your agency point of contact approves and your agency has a signed TOS for that tool, you can work with your agency point of contact to set up your new account.

   5.  **Put accounts in the Social Media Registry**: GSA created a federal-wide social media registry to help agencies inventory all their social media accounts and give the public a way to validate official social media accounts.

 Agencies should note that because these products and services are free and don&#8217;t involve agency appropriated funds, the agreements are not considered to be government contracts nor are they procurements under the Federal Acquisition Regulation (FAR).
 In contrast, fee–based products fall under all federal procurement rules and regulations, and are not included in this process.

-## For Federal Agency POCs
+## For Federal Agency Points of Contact

-If you’re an agency POC, the [OMB Memorandum M–13–10](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2013/m-13-10.pdf) (PDF, 1.2 MB, 17 pages, April 2013) outlines the following steps that agencies should follow:
+If you’re an agency point of contact, the [OMB Memorandum M–13–10](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2013/m-13-10.pdf) (PDF, 1.2 MB, 17 pages, April 2013) outlines the following steps that agencies should follow:

   1. Conduct an inventory of social media applications currently in use at your agency.
   2. Publish your social media inventory with corresponding TOS at &#8220;agency.gov/socialmediaTOS&#8221;.
   3. If your agency identifies a TOS that includes an open-ended indemnification clause, work with your legal team to renegotiate the TOS.
   4. Provide an update to [DigitalGov](mailto:digitalgov@gsa.gov) regarding any TOS your agency is negotiating.
 Coordinating with GSA ensures we are not duplicating efforts.

-For guidance on managing your TOS agreements and vendor contact information, visit the [Terms of Service Information for POCs on the MAX wiki](https://login.max.gov/cas/login?service=https%3A%2F%2Fmax.omb.gov%2Fcommunity%2Flogin.action%3Fos_destination%3D%252Fpages%252Fviewpage.action%253FpageId%253D610147341).
+For guidance on managing your TOS agreements and vendor contact information, visit the [Terms of Service Information for points of contact on the MAX wiki](https://login.max.gov/cas/login?service=https%3A%2F%2Fmax.omb.gov%2Fcommunity%2Flogin.action%3Fos_destination%3D%252Fpages%252Fviewpage.action%253FpageId%253D610147341).

 ## For State and Local Governments